What are the health benefits of dark chocolate?

 - Diet and physical activity should be balanced to avoid weight gain over time.

-As research continues to show chocolate’s effect on cardiometabolic health, we may one day live in an age where your doctor’s prescription pad includes a dose of chocolate.
+Regardless, as research continues to show chocolate’s effect on cardio-metabolic health, we may one day live in an age where your doctor’s prescription pad includes a dose of chocolate.